Starting a studyblr was one of the best choices I ever made as a student.

 Many popular photos also have an “aesthetic” feel to them, meaning that they are eye-catching, thoughtfully organized, and have strong visual elements.
 Having good lighting, placing your props and items carefully, and editing your photo well can all help make your photos more aesthetically appealing.

 Another way that studyblrs make their photos look nice is by using certain minimalistic stationery.
-Of course, you don’t need to have certain pens or notebooks or sticky notes to take great and popular photos, but in case you’re curious as to what these popular stationery items are, I’ve assembled a list of some of the most popular studyblr stationery items:
+Of course, you don’t need to have certain pens or notebooks or sticky notes to take great and popular photos, but in case you’re curious as to what these popular stationery items are, here is a list of some of the most popular studyblr stationery items:

 And as I mentioned before, be sure to tag all of your original posts with #studyblr, #studyspo, #studyspiration and any other study-related hashtags that you may come across!